projectara/greybus-spec/source/special.rst

 the Operation fails, the SVC may take no further action as a result of detecting the mailbox attribute write.

-Before sending the request, the SVC shall attempt to read the mailbox attribute, storing the ConfigResultCode as defined in the |unipro|
+Before sending the request, the SVC shall:

-specification, as well the mailbox attribute value if the read is successful.
+1. Attempt to read the mailbox attribute, storing the ConfigResultCode as defined in the |unipro| specification, as well the mailbox attribute value if the read is successful.

+2. If the mailbox attribute is read successfully, the SVC shall clear it by setting its value to zero, thus setting the MAILBOX Interface State sub-state to MAILBOX_NONE.

+   If the SVC is unable to successfully clear the attribute, the results are undefined.

 The SVC shall then send the request.
 The intf_id field in the request payload shall equal the MAILBOX Interface State's Interface ID.
 The